 Walking through the supermarket earlier smelt like I’d walked into a hot cross bun oven.
 It was inescapable.
 Out of interest I picked up a packet to look at the ingredients.
 I gave up after getting to number 20….I wasn’t surprised, of course.
 But, is it worth it!?
 The amount of carbs per bun is, on average about 36g.
 Which, for those who aren’t low carb, is a lot!
 There is no denying that it is a glorious smell.
 Let’s be honest, any baked buns smell amazing and that’s why I have spent many an hour trying to create the perfect low-carb hot cross bun for you all.

 Easter has been obvious in the supermarkets since December.
 Crazy, right?
 It is impossible to avoid the bombardment of chocolate Easter eggs piled high in glossy colourful packaging.
 The first thing you see when you walk in and then at the end of every aisle, there to tempt.
 I have spent a long time looking for anything over 70% chocolate and unfortunately the choice is few and far between.
-So, this year I am making my own eggs for Florence and Ports.
+So, this year I am making my own eggs for Florence, Clemmie and my husband.

 As a T1 diabetic, Easter used to be really hard.
 I spent years and years trying to be just like everyone else with a working pancreas.
 Over indulging in Easter eggs, hot cross buns etc and just loading up on insulin “because it was Easter“.
 Looking back, I was silly.
 I had no self-control and I, like many others, just wanted to eat all the chocolate.
 But, it was naive of me.
 Because no matter how much I carb counted for what I was eating, it was wrong.
 I would have high sugars and be on a horrid rollercoaster ride.

 There are so many ways to continue enjoying Easter without inhaling all the creme eggs, mini eggs etc. These hot cross buns can be enjoyed by the whole family.
-They are adored by my toddler (as you will see).
+They are adored by my children (photos below of Florence).
 Just be prepared for your house to smell like a hot cross bun factory.
 They really do smell just like the real thing and are the perfect low-carb alternative for those that want it.

 These are obviously a low-carb alternative and are not “bread”.
 They don’t contain yeast or grains so they will not “double in size” or have the same stretch as dough would but having made 5 separate batches now and tried them on multiple people the all-round consensus has been that of total flavour filled joy and lots of “can I have another”.